This spicy blackened tilapia recipe is ready in minutes! The seasoning and sautéing of this dish combine to make a

 Blackening seasoning, or blackened seasoning, is similar to Cajun or Creole seasoning and has a little spicy kick to it (although you can change this according to your tastes).

-Blackening seasoning is a blend of spices and herbs that are used to blacken fish or meat in a preparation method that involves a hot pan, some oil or butter, and cooking the protein till it develops a blackened crust.
+Blackening seasoning is a blend of spices and herbs used to blacken fish or meat in a preparation method that involves a hot pan, some oil or butter, and cooking the protein until it develops a blackened crust.
 It's a popular style of cooking in Cajun cuisine.

 It's got a base of paprika, onion, garlic and usually has cayenne or chili powder.

 More Fish Recipes to Try

-If you like fish and seafood recipes, then try some of our other favorites!
+If you like fish and seafood recipes, try our other favorites!

 - Crispy Baked Haddock - a parmesan and panko-topped white fish